Gradual-Typing/Grift/README.md

-# Schml A GTLC Compiler
+# Grift: A GTLC Compiler

 Welcome to the home of a compiler for the Gradually Typed Lambda Calculus (GTLC).
 The compiler is intended to explore how different